Khussett/Phase-1-Project/README.md

-Overview

-The News Article Search App is a web application that allows users to search for newspaper articles using HTML, JavaScript, and CSS.
-It interfaces with the Chronicling America API to retrieve historical newspaper data.
-This readme provides information about how to use the app, its features, and how it is structured.

-Features

-The News Article Search App offers the following features:

-Search Input: Users can enter search queries for newspaper articles in the provided search box.

-Search Button: Clicking the "Search" button initiates the search for articles based on the user's query.

-Clear Button: The "Clear" button can be used to reset the search input and clear the search results.

-Results Display: Search results are presented in a clear and organized format, including article titles and locations.

-How to Use

-Clone the Repository: Clone or download the repository to your local machine.

-Open the HTML File: Open the index.html file in a modern web browser.
-This will load the News Article Search App.

-Search for Articles: Enter your search query in the provided text box and click the "Search" button to retrieve matching articles.

-Clear Results: To clear the search results and search input, click the "Clear" button.

-Code Structure

-The application is structured into three main files:

-Project1.html: The HTML file defines the structure of the app, including the input fields, buttons, and result display area.

-project1.css: The CSS file contains styling rules that ensure a visually appealing and user-friendly interface.

-index.js: The JavaScript file contains the app's functionality, including event listeners for user interactions, data retrieval from the Chronicling America API, and result presentation.

-API Integration

-The app interfaces with the Chronicling America API to fetch historical newspaper data based on user queries.
-The API endpoint is constructed with user-provided search terms and returns a formatted JSON response.
-The app processes this data and displays it in a user-friendly format.

-Compatibility

-The News Article Search App is compatible with all modern web browsers that support HTML, CSS, and JavaScript.
-An internet connection is required to fetch data from the Chronicling America API.
+Image Search Engine:
+This is a simple Image Search Engine that allows users to search for images using the Unsplash API.
+Users can enter a keyword in the search box, press the "Search" button, and view the results.
+Additionally, the "Show more" button allows users to load more images.

+Getting Started:
+To use this Image Search Engine, follow these steps:

+Clone the repository to your local machine:

+bash
+Copy code
+git clone <repository-url>
+Open the index.html file in your preferred web browser.

+Usage:
+Open the web page in your browser.

+Enter a search keyword in the search box.

+Click the "Search" button or press "Enter" to initiate the search.

+Scroll through the displayed images.

+Styling:
+The styling of the web page is defined in the style.css file.
+Feel free to customize the styles to suit your preferences.

+Dependencies:
+Unsplash API: The Image Search Engine uses the Unsplash API to fetch image data.

+Image Search Engine
+This is a simple Image Search Engine that allows users to search for images using the Unsplash API.
+Users can enter a keyword in the search box, press the "Search" button, and view the results.
+Additionally, the "Show more" button allows users to load more images.

+Getting Started
+To use this Image Search Engine, follow these steps:

+Clone the repository to your local machine:

+bash
+Copy code
+git clone <repository-url>
+Open the index.html file in your preferred web browser.

+Usage:
+Open the web page in your browser.

+Enter a search keyword in the search box.

+Click the "Search" button or press "Enter" to initiate the search.

+Scroll through the displayed images.

+Click the "Show more" button to load additional images.

+Styling:
+The styling of the web page is defined in the style.css file.
+Feel free to customize the styles to suit your preferences.

+Dependencies:
+Unsplash API: The Image Search Engine uses the Unsplash API to fetch image data.

+JavaScript Code
+The functionality of the Image Search Engine is implemented in the index.js file.
+This includes handling user input, making API requests to Unsplash, and dynamically updating the web page with the search results.

+Contributing:
+If you'd like to contribute to the development of this Image Search Engine, feel free to submit pull requests.

+License:
+This project is licensed under the MIT License.

+Click the "Show more" button to load additional images.